Navigation and Search in C++

 This handy navigation feature lets you expand the tree in the Solution Explorer, auto-scroll and highlight the item corresponding to the current document.
 It is especially useful when you have a massive solution, or a limited screen area that forces you to shrink the Solution Explorer window to the limit.

-To go to related files, press Shift+Alt+L or choosein the main menu.
+To go to related files, press Alt+Shift+L or choosefrom the main menu.

 Navigating to recent locations